Skip to main content

 -----END PUBLIC KEY-----" > gg_cosign.pub

 1. Retrieve your License ID from your license file, where it's labeled as licenseID.
-Use this ID to configure authentication for the GitGuardian image repository by executing the command below.
+Use this ID to authenticate with the GitGuardian image repository by executing the command below.
 Replace <your_licenseID> with your actual License ID.

 LICENSE_ID="<your_licenseID>";